An analysis of the impact of blockchain on the cannabis industry

 What is the Blockchain?

-Many people associate the blockchain exclusively with cryptocurrencies but the applications for blockchain technology extend to every sector of the economy.
-Blockchain is essentially an operating system upon which businesses can conduct secure and traceable transactions throughout the entire supply chain.
+Many people associate the blockchain exclusively with cryptocurrencies, but blockchain technology applies to every sector of the economy.
+Blockchain is an operating system upon which businesses can conduct secure and traceable transactions throughout the supply chain.
 Even though purchases require digital tokens, most blockchain technology is currency agnostic (i.e., digital dollars or cryptocurrency can be used).

-More specifically, blockchain is a shared immutable ledger that facilitates the process of recording transactions and tracking assets in a business network.
+Specifically, the blockchain is a shared, immutable ledger that facilitates recording transactions and tracking assets in a business network.
 This includes tangible assets like property and equipment or intangible assets such as intellectual property (IP) or branding.
 Virtually anything of value can be tracked and sold on a blockchain network, which reduces risks while decreasing costs for all parties involved.

-Blockchain has the potential of revolutionizing the way that companies do business and could massively restructure the economy in the long term by eliminating intermediaries that currently facilitate transactions (e.g., banks, brokers, dealers, etc.).
+The blockchain can potentially revolutionize the way companies do business and massively restructure the economy in the long term by eliminating intermediaries that facilitate transactions (e.g., banks, brokers, dealers, etc.).
 The result may be a decentralized solution that connects buyers and sellers directly while providing greater control to each participant in the network.

 Businesses run on information, which means there is always the need for increased accuracy and speed.
 Blockchain is ideal for delivering information because it provides immediate, shared, and transparent information stored on an immutable ledger that can be accessed only by permissioned network members.
-A blockchain network can track production, orders, distribution, and sales in real-time and since all participants share a single view of the truth without being able to alter previous “blocks”, there is greater confidence and trust in the entire supply chain.
+A blockchain network can track production, orders, distribution, and sales in real-time.
+Since all participants share a single view of the truth without being able to alter previous “blocks,” there is greater confidence and trust in the entire supply chain.

 A simplified explanation of blockchain technology is shown below:

 Each transaction is recorded as a “block” of data, which shows the movement of a tangible or intangible asset throughout the network.
-The data block could authenticate any information such as name of buyer, date and place of transaction, pricing, or physical characteristics such as temperature, contaminants, or color.
+The data block could authenticate any information such as buyer identity, date and place of transaction, pricing, or physical characteristics such as temperature, contaminants, or color.

-It is called blockchain because each block is connected to all the blocks that come before or after a transaction.
-These blocks form a chain of data as an asset moves from place to place or ownership changes hands and they confirm the exact time and sequence of transactions.
-Blocks are securely linked together to prevent an alteration of a previous block or the insertion of a block between two existing blocks.
+It is called blockchain because each block is connected to all the blocks before or after a transaction.
+These blocks form a data chain as an asset moves from place to place or ownership changes hands, and they confirm the exact time and sequence of transactions.
+Blocks are securely linked to prevent an alteration of a previous block or the insertion of new blocks between two existing blocks.
 Each additional block strengthens the verification of the previous block and substantiates the entire blockchain.
-This secure and transparent process removes the possibility of tampering by a malicious actor while building a ledger of transactions that is trusted by all participants.
+This secure and transparent process removes the possibility of tampering by a malicious actor while building a ledger of transactions that all participants trust.

 Benefits of Blockchain

-- Increased Speed: The set of rules in smart contracts facilitates transactions and increases speed because all terms and conditions are stored on the blockchain and executed automatically.
+- Increased Speed: The rules in intelligent contracts facilitate transactions and increase speed because all terms and conditions are stored on the blockchain and executed automatically.

 - Greater Trust: Due to the transparency and security of network transactions, participants trust that they are receiving accurate and timely data.
 If using a permissioned network, members can be confident that confidential blockchain records are shared only with network members who are provided access.